MM120-i/Gpu-Compute-Runtime/README.md

-# GPU Compute Runtime
+# GPU Compute Runtime 💀

 A GPU compute runtime built from scratch.
 Compiles shaders, dispatches them on the GPU, and profiles performance, all from Rust with a C++ compiler frontend.

 ## What even is this

-So you know how your CPU has a handful of fast cores that run your programs?
-A GPU is like a second processor inside your machine, but instead of a few fast cores, it has thousands of simpler ones that all work in parallel.
-It's not just for graphics, you can run any computation on it: physics simulations, sorting algorithms, machine learning kernels.
+Your CPU has a handful of really fast cores.
+Your GPU has thousands of simpler ones, all designed to work at the same time.
+Most people only use their GPU for games and video rendering and stuff, but it can run any kind of computation like physics simulations, sorting algorithms, fractal rendering, machine learning.

-This project gives you a way to write programs that run on that second processor, from scratch.
-You feed it shader code (GLSL), it compiles them through a C++ frontend, and a Rust runtime talks to the Vulkan driver to dispatch them onto the GPU.
-The project is compatable across NVIDIA, AMD, and Intel GPUs no vendor lock in, no framework overhead.
+This project lets you write programs that runs on your GPU, from scratch.
+You write the logic in GLSL, a C++ frontend compiles it into SPIR-V, and a Rust runtime talks directly to the Vulkan driver to dispatch your code onto the hardware.
+No PyTorch, no CUDA, no framework getting in the way.
+Works on NVIDIA, AMD, and Intel GPUs without picking sides.

-It also profiles every dispatch.
-Instead of timing with a wall clock (which includes the CPU overhead of telling the GPU what to do), it uses the GPU's own hardware timestamps and invocation counters to report: exactly how long your computation took on the silicon, and what percentage of the GPU's peak memory bandwidth you're actually using.
-Results go to a live real time dashboard.
+It also profiles every single dispatch.
+Instead of measuring time with a stopwatch (which includes the CPU overhead of telling the GPU what to do), it asks the GPU directly: "how long did that actually take you?" using Vulkan's hardware timestamp queries and pipeline statistics.
+It computes what percentage of your GPU's peak memory bandwidth you're burning through, and pushes the results to a live dashboard that updates every time you run the benchmarks.

+As a demo, it renders deep-zoom Mandelbrot fractals, 4096×4096 pixels of seahorse-valley spirals, each pixel computed by a separate GPU thread, blazing through 2000 iterations in about 4 milliseconds.
+Good luck doing that on a CPU 💀.

 ---